weiganghuang/cl-devnet-1199/devnet-1199.md

 ### Create and Test Ansible Playbooks

 1. Inspect pre-defined directories for the lab.
-Log on to your ansible controller vm (A).
+Log on to your ansible controller vm (A), refer [Jump start server and VM Assignment](https://app.smartsheet.com/b/publish?EQBCT=b4f97553bce344ffa076165fd5f03391) for VM assignment and credentials.

    * check home directory, expect to see ansibleproject, hosts, and roles are created.